Real $K$-Theory for $C^*$-Algebras: Just the Facts: Real -algebras

-\section{Real $C^*$-algebras}
+\section{\bf{Real $C^*$-algebras}}

 Two points on notation.
 First, we have been confused over the years by various papers using $C(X)$, $K_0(A)$, and the like, without specifying whether they had real or complex versions in mind.\footnote{and we each plead guilty to this sin.} Frequently authors deal with this by stating at the beginning that everything is complex or that everything is real.
-In this paper both possibilities will arise.
+In this {\BS} both possibilities will arise.
 We will be more precise.

 A second point.
-Usually the real numbers occur in this paper as a real vector space or with their real $C^*$-algebra structure, and when that happens we shall denote them as $\RR $.
+Usually the real numbers occur in this {\BS} as a real vector space or with their real $C^*$-algebra structure, and when that happens we shall denote them as $\RR $.
 Sometimes, though, we want to think of the real numbers simply as a locally compact topological space, In that case we shall use the notation $\topr $.
-We will label the points of $\topr $ as usual, so that we can write continuous functions, such as $x \to x^2$ or the involution $x \to -x$.
+We will label the points of $\topr $ as usual, so that we can write continuous functions, such as $x \mapsto x^2$ or the involution $x \mapsto -x$.

-For any compact\footnote{We assume that locally compact spaces and compact spaces are always Hausdorff.} space $X$ and topological algebra $A$, let $C(X, A )$ denote the algebra of continuous functions from $X$ to $A$ with pointwise operations and the sup norm.
+For any compact\footnote{We assume that locally compact spaces and compact spaces are always Hausdorff.} space $X$ and normed algebra $A$, let $C(X, A )$ denote the algebra of continuous functions from $X$ to $A$ with pointwise operations and the sup norm.
 Similarly, for a locally compact space $X$, let $C_o(X, A)$ denote the algebra of continuous functions from $X$ to $A$ which vanish at infinity.
 We then abbreviate as follows:

-When developing $C^*$-algebras and its $K$-theory in the past, people generally used $C(X)$ for complex-valued functions on $X$ and $K_*$ for complex $K$-theory, because almost everything involving $C^*$-algebras was over the complex numbers.
+When developing $C^*$-algebras and their $K$-theory in the past, people generally used $C(X)$ for complex-valued functions on $X$ and $K_*$ for complex $K$-theory, because almost everything involving $C^*$-algebras was over the complex numbers.
 That is no longer the case, but, following tradition, we shall continue to use $K_*(A)$ for complex $K$-theory.
-We shall use $KO_*$ for real $K$-theory throughout. \vglue .2in
+We shall use $KO_*$ for real $K$-theory throughout\footnote{except in Section~\ref{KKSection}, as we shall explain there.}.

 \begin{Def} A {\emph{real $C^*$-algebra }} is a real Banach $*$-algebra $A$ \begin{enumerate} \item which is isometrically $*$-isomorphic to a norm-closed $*$-algebra of bounded operators on real Hilbert space.